Tim, Joe, Jim, Pat Monahan, & Dee Lindenmeyer, 1950 Broom Contest

 History of the broom in two paragraphs goes something like this:

 The concept of the broom has been around for a very long time-a bunch of indiscriminate tree or shrub branches tied together in a "round" bundle to sweep out a cave, cabin, or castle.
 Even the wing of a turkey was used to "sweep" away the ash from a fireplace, giving rise to the name of one of the broom patterns made today "turkey-wing".
-Willow, birch, and heather have been used as well as splitting a hickory stick, creating "splinters" that were tied together as one piece.
-Once broomcorn was more common, A cost saving technique during WWI was to surround swamp grass/bear grass with broom corn.
+Willow, birch, and heather have been used, as well as, splitting a hickory stick, creating "splinters" that were tied together as one piece.
+Once broomcorn was more common, a cost saving technique during WWI was to surround swamp grass/bear grass with broomcorn.

-Broomcorn is now considered the standard in the U.S. Broomcorn is a type of sorghum introduced to the US in the 1700s by Ben Franklin.
+Broomcorn is considered the standard in the USA.
+Broomcorn is a type of sorghum introduced to the US in the 1700s by Ben Franklin.
 It is a natural fiber, which is harvested and can be dyed.
 It was the Shaker women of New England and the slaves of the South who flattened the round broom by sewing it below the handle, increasing its coverage and efficiency.
-The broom is created by winding waxed thread around the fiber in a variety of patterns.
-The brush can be sewn to add stiffness or left free.
-It can be assembled with or without an added handle.
+The whisk broom is created by winding (waxed) thread around the fiber in a variety of patterns.
+The whisk broom can be sewn to add stiffness or left free and can be assembled with or without an added handle.
+Broomcorn can also be dyed similar to basket reed and wool, which gives artisans additional options for creativity.